HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 }
 ```

-### 2. Digitally sign the claims, as specified in RFC7515.

 Using the client's RSA private key, with SHA-384 hashing (as specified for
 an `RS384` algorithm (`alg`) parameter value in RFC7518), the signed token
 value is: